-DATE OF MEETINGS TYPE OF MEETING ACTIONS TAKEN June 28, 2017 Organizational Meeting Appointment of Members of the Advisory Board, Board Committees and Appointment of Officers of the Company for the term 2017- 2018.
-Elections of Directors and Officers of subsidiaries of the Company for the term 2017-2018.
-July 27, 2017 Regular Meeting Authorized the President & CEO to co-sign the non-binding term sheet with AstroEnergy Development Gen San.
-Inc (ADG) for the 26.88 MWp Solar Power Project in Barangay Bawing, General Santos City.
-August 31, 2017 Regular Meeting Authorized the President & CEO to negotiate and finalize the terms of the sale of the Corporation's interest in the San Fabian, Pangasinan properties which is presently registered in the name of Pan-Phil Aqua Culture Corporation.
-September 28, 2017 Regular Meeting Authorized Management to develop with Vintage Engineering Public Company Limited (VTE) the participation by Company in Solmax Power Limited (HK) for a 14 MW Saga Solar Power Plant in Saga, Japan, and in Vintage EPC and VTE International Construction (VINTER), which are the first counterparties of Green Energy Project (GEP) (Myanmar) for the supply and service contracts for the EPC of the 220 MW Solar Power Plant in Minbu, Myanmar, and in the 25 MW Biomass Power Plant in Saga, Japan.
-Approval of the following Charters: a) Charter of the Board of Directors b) Charter of the Audit and Risk Committee c) Charter of the Finance and Investments Committee e) Charter of the Nominating Committee
+DATE OF MEETINGS TYPE OF MEETING ACTIONS TAKEN June 28, 2017 Organizational Meeting Appointment of Members of the Advi Board, Board Committees and Appointmen Officers of the Company for the term 2 2018.
+Elections of Directors and Officers subsidiaries of the Company for the term 2 2018.
+July 27, 2017 Regular Meeting Authorized the President & CEO to co-sign non-binding term sheet with AstroEn Development Gen San.
+Inc (ADG) for the 2 MWp Solar Power Project in Barangay Baw General Santos City.
+August 31, 2017 Regular Meeting Authorized the President & CEO to nego and finalize the terms of the sale of Corporation's interest in the San Fal Pangasinan properties which is prese registered in the name of Pan-Phil Aqua Cu Corporation.
+September 28, 2017 Regular Meeting Authorized Management to develop Vintage Engineering Public Company Lin (VTE) the participation by Company in Sol Power Limited (HK) for a 14 MW Saga S Power Plant in Saga, Japan, and in Vintage and VTE International Construction (VINT which are the first counterparties of G Energy Pro (GEP) (Myanmar) for the supply and ser contracts for the EPC of the 220 MW S Power Plant in Minbu, Myanmar, and in the MW Biomass Power Plant in Saga, Japan.
+Approval of the following Charters: a) Charter of the Board of Directors b) Charter of the Audit and Risk Committee c) Charter of the Corporate Governance Commi d)Charter of the Finance and Investments Committee e)Charter of the Nominating Committee

-October 26, 2017 Regular Meeting Approved the recommendations of the Finance and Investments Committee for the current and new projects of Basic Energy namely: • 14 MW Saga Solar Power Project via equity investment in Solmax Power Limited (HK) • the equity investment by Basic Energy for 12.5% of the total equity of VEPC and VINTER and the refundable earnest money deposit of P 140.77M. • the equity investment of Basic Energy up to 10% in the 25 MW Saga Biomass Project (Japan) and the refundable earnest deposit. • the equity investment by Basic Energy for 49% of the total equity of V.O.
+October 26, 2017 Regular Meeting Approved the recommendations of the Finance and Investments Committee for the current and new projects of Basic Energy namely: 14 MW Saga Solar Power Project via equity investment in Solmax Power Limited (HK) the equity investment by Basic Energy for 12.5% of the total equity of VEPC and VINTER and the refundable earnest money deposit of P 140.77M. the equity investment of Basic Energy up to 10% in the 25 MW Saga Biomass Project (Japan) and the refundable earnest deposit. the equity investment by Basic Energy for 49% of the total equity of V.O.
 Net and the refundable earnest deposit.
 Authorized Management to negotiate with the project owner of the 20MW OneManaoag Solar Project in Sta.
 Barbara, Pangasinan Approval of the 2018 budget for the current projects and business development of Php 48.342 Million.
 November 28, 2017 Regular Meeting Approval of the proposal to VTE to increase the participating stake of Basic in VEPC and VINTR from 12.5% to 15%.
-December 14, 2017 Regular Meeting Approval of the resignation of SVP and GM Anthony L. Cuaycong effective February 28, 2018.
-Approval of the appointment of Mr. Alain S. Pangan as VP-Finance, effective January 16, 2018 Approval for the 2018 budget for Manpower Expenses amounting to Php 36.97 Million January 22, 2018 Regular Meeting Approval of the renewal of the existing Php 50 Million Clean Loan Line and the Php 5Million
+December 14, 2017 Regular Meeting Approval of the resignation of SVP and GMAnthony L. Cuaycong effective February 28,2018.Approval of the appointment of Mr. Alain S.Pangan as VP-Finance, effective January 16,2018 Approval for the 2018 budget for Manpower Expenses amounting to Php 36.97 Million January 22, 2018 Regular Meeting Approval of the renewal of the existing Php 50 Million Clean Loan Line and the Php 5Million